 The 1888 Waller accounts show 175 loads being charged at £27 17s 6d and in the following year, 199 loads at £24 7s 6d.
 There were additional charges for water use as well as shingle and sand3Suffolk Record Office Waller Account Book..
 This amount of mud, given a load of around twenty-five tons, over a period of twenty-five years, would require just under two hundred trips in a year on average.
 An interesting consideration is when they might do this work.
 They would need to leave the works at, say, before half ebb, settle, dig, re-float, and return by the last of the flood4110,000 tons over 25 years = 4400 tons per year.
 Say, 185 loads per year gives about 25 tons per load.
 This seems feasible for two strong men.
 The Medway ‘muddies’ dug 100 tons between a gang of eight or nine men in a tide which makes 12.5 tons per man per tide. .

 Even with the short distance of just over a mile from the works, this would take most of one tide of just over twelve hours.
 Positioning the barge and then leaving by tender to return later, would be possible but would be laborious.
 The work would obviously need to be done largely in daylight.
 The cycle of Spring tides, with high water around noon, and Neap tides with low water around noon, would affect the timing significantly, especially in the Winter.
 Obviously, the work was extremely strenuous but the timing considerations must have made it even more onerous.
-Given the vagaries of the weather, it seems probable that Jack5See Hugh Alker Tripp and Ben would have needed some help to dig this much mud.
+Given the vagaries of the weather, it seems probable that Jack and Ben5See Hugh Alker Tripp would have needed some help to dig this much mud.
 Anyway, hats off to them!

 Footnotes